New York City Technology Forum 2025 Banner

 Salon DE

-In today’s digital era, data is more than just numbers—it’s the fuel that powers modernization, drives AI innovation, and transforms how citizens experience government.
-Through real-world examples with Informatica and AWS, this session explores how government agencies can harness trusted, well-governed data to inspire confidence, break down silos, and deliver actionable insights.
-Learn how modern data strategies accelerate government modernization efforts, enhance AI-driven decision-making, and foster more responsive, citizen-centered services through trusted information management.
+Data is the fuel that powers modernization, drives AI innovation, and transforms how citizens experience government.
+Together, Informatica and AWS empower government agencies with trusted, well-governed data solutions that inspire confidence, break down silos, and deliver actionable insights.
+This session highlights how the joint capabilities of Informatica and AWS accelerate government modernization efforts, enhance AI-driven decision-making, and foster more responsive, citizen-centered services through trusted information management.

 Moderator: Phil Bertolini, Chief Delivery Officer, Government Technology